eddyleework/Face-Mask-Detection-yolov3-tiny/README.md

-Face mask detection with yolov3, yolov3_tiny
+- Face mask detection with yolov3, yolov3_tiny

-- trained with about 700 files for both weights
+- trained with about 700 files for both weights (poor data...)

+-